Vaishnavi-TCD/LLIE_Multidata/README.md

-# SpectroFormer Reborn: A Slimmed Architecture for Low-Light Image Enhancement Using Dual Attention Mechanisms
+# Spectro-transformer: A Slimmed Architecture for Low-Light Image Restoration
 ## Overview

 This repository contains the code and model implementations for a **Low-Light Image Enhancement (LLIE)** project.
 The goal of this project is to enhance the quality of low-light images by leveraging deep learning models, specifically improving: